UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day2.md

         - RB: personal opinion and not everybody will agree: /cluster/work is a good place to store Conda environments (but store the environment.yml files in /cluster/home)
         - OWS: /cluster/work/users/$USERNAME is not persistent, files are deleted after a pre set (subject to change) number of days.

 19. What are groups?
-Are they subsets of projects, or above that in the hieracrchy, or something else?
+Are they subsets of projects, or above that in the hierarchy, or something else?
     - in unix/linux, groups existed before Slurm projects were invented. so technically they are independent but on our systems they roughly map to each other. try the command: `$ groups` and it will list all groups you are in and you will also see group(s) with the same name as the Slurm project.
     - command not found (Windows)
         - hmmm! interesting - maybe this is only something staff can do?